 Make a few toys and materials available for your child to access on his own.

-• Fill one basket with blocks, another with puppets, another with musical instruments.
+- Fill a basket with blocks, another with puppets, and another with musical instruments.

 6. Be spontaneous